rewiringamerica/buildstockbatch/docs/project_defn.rst

 *  ``region``: The GCP region in which the job will be run and the region of the Artifact Registry.
    (e.g. ``us-central1``)
 *  ``batch_array_size``: Number of tasks to divide the simulations into.
-Tasks with fewer than 100 simulations each are recommended, especially when using spot instances.
+Tasks with fewer than 100 simulations each are recommended when using spot instances, to minimize lost/repeated work when instances are preempted.
 Max: 10,000.
 *  ``parallelism``: Optional.
 Maximum number of tasks that can run in parallel.
 If not specified, uses `GCP's default behavior`_ (the lesser of ``batch_array_size`` and `job limits`_).
    Parallelism is also limited by Compute Engine quotas and limits (including vCPU quota).